home-assistant/home-assistant.io/source/_integrations/goalfeed.markdown

 ---
-title: "Goalfeed"
+title: Goalfeed
-description: "Instructions on how to setup Goalfeed events within Home Assistant."
+description: Instructions on how to setup Goalfeed events within Home Assistant.
 logo: goalfeed.png
 ha_category:
   - Other